tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 extractor, which would always fail at runtime, since the path doesn't contain any parameters.

-We can use axum-extra's type safe routing to make that problem go away:
+We can use axum-extra's type safe routing to prevent that problem at compile-time:

 ```rust
 use serde::Deserialize;